GSA/challenges-and-prizes/_all-challenges/1187-palmetto-technical-bridge-prize-challenge-2021.md

 **Total Cash Prize Pool:** $20,000

 NIWC Atlantic anticipates that two (2) prizes across two (2) challenge topics will be provided at one per topic each with a value of $10,000 payable to the Participant (Company, Academic Institution, or Team Lead for submission).
-Participants that are selected to participate in Stage II, will be invited to present an oral presentation at the Charleston Defense Contractors Association (CDCA) Summit in front of a Government judging panel.
-The cost of participating in Stage II (e.g., travel, hotel, etc.) will not be reimbursed by the Government and is the sole responsibility of the Participant.
+Participants that are selected to participate in Stage 2, will be invited to present an oral presentation at the Charleston Defense Contractors Association (CDCA) Summit in front of a Government judging panel.
+The cost of participating in Stage 2 (e.g., travel, hotel, etc.) will not be reimbursed by the Government and is the sole responsibility of the Participant.
 Additionally, selected participants will be provided two complimentary Summit Exhibit Hall Passes to the 2021 CDCA Defense Summit and receive a one (1) year membership to the Information Warfare Research Project (IWRP) Consortium.
 Participants are encouraged to visit the CDCA website ([](https://www.charlestondca.org/14th-annual-cdca-defense-summit)<https://www.charlestondca.org/cdca-summit-14>) for more Summit details and additional information on obtaining full Summit access.

 ### Rules

 For the purposes of this Prize Challenge, a Participant is considered a Company, an Academic Institution, or a Team.
 Each Participant is only permitted one entry per topic.
 Team entries must have a lead identified as the primary point of contact and prize recipient.
 By submitting an entry, a Participant authorizes their entity’s name to be released to the media.

-**Phase 1 Submission Requirements:**
+**Stage 1 Submission Requirements:**

 Submissions should be in the form of a White Paper.
 White papers should provide an overview of the proposed technology and technical approach (e.g., architecture, deployment overview, algorithm description, model description, performance requirements, endpoint footprint, existing results, etc.), the benefits and novelty of the approach within the context of existing academic and commercially available technologies, and the dependencies necessary to operate the proposed technology.
 White papers must be submitted in Microsoft (MS) Word or Adobe Acrobat Portable Document Files (PDF), no more than 4 pages in length (inclusive of diagrams), on 8.5” x 11”, 1” Margins and no less than 10 point Arial or Times New Roman font.
 Please note that if the submission is not consistent with these guidelines and deemed to be difficult to read, the submission will be disqualified with no additional consideration.
 In addition, only a single submission may be allowed per topic per participant.